Lamborghini Miura: Appearances in media

 An orange Miura is seen driving through the Alps in the opening sequence of The Italian Job (1969).
 Although the film's events see the car destroyed by a bulldozer, the actual vehicle used in most of the shots still exists and was restored by Lamborghini's Polo Storico division in 2019.
 Two cars were supplied to Paramount Pictures by the Lamborghini factory for the scene, one of which was already wrecked and used for the post-crash scenes in the film.

-Eddie Van Halen's 1972 Miura S can be heard revving in the background during part of Van Halen's 1984 song Panama.
-The car was backed up to the studio and microphones were attached to the exhaust pipe to record the sound.

-In the 1997 song Alright by British "funk and acid" band Jamiroquai, Jay Kay's Miura SV can be seen driving into a car park along with his purple Lamborghini Diablo at the start of the music video.